YuliyaTsoy/password-generator/README.md

 https://stackoverflow.com/questions/1966476/how-can-i-process-each-letter-of-text-using-javascript

-I used above resource to learn about charAt method
+1. I used above resource to learn about charAt method
+2. I applied some hints and heads ups from my TA to navigate through the process of resolving this task